auditive-tokyo/ServerlessResponseAPI/README.md

-# Chatbot with Serverless Architecture
+# Serverless Chatbot with OpenAI Vector Store

-A serverless-architected chatbot that utilizes embeddings and FAISS for similarity search indexing, featuring real-time streaming responses via Server-Sent Events (SSE).
+A serverless chatbot that leverages OpenAI's Response API and Vector Store for similarity search and real-time streaming responses.

 ## Features
 - Serverless architecture using AWS Lambda
-- Real-time streaming responses using Server-Sent Events (SSE)
+- Real-time streaming responses (SSE)
-- Similarity search using FAISS indexing
+- Similarity search using OpenAI Vector Store (embedding-based retrieval)
-- Streaming responses from OpenAI's API
+- Simple integration with OpenAI's Response API
-- Chat history management with DynamoDB
-- Local development environment with SAM CLI
+- Easy deployment with AWS SAM CLI

+## How it works
+The chatbot uses OpenAI's Vector Store to find and reference similar documents based on user queries via embeddings, and streams responses in real time.

 ## Local Development
+1. `npm run build` (if using TypeScript)
-1. `sam build`
+2. `sam build`
-2. `sam local invoke ChatFunction --event events/event.json` for testing
+3. `sam local start-api` for testing

 ## Deploy
-`sam deploy --guided` for 1st time
+Run `sam deploy` (use --guided for the first time)